dziadeusz/dziadeusz.github.io/_posts/2017-11-11-prevent-n+1-from-creeping-in.md

 The "getTreeWithSingleSelect" method delegates to a Spring Data JPA Repository by calling a HQL based method which fetches the whole Entity graph with "join fetch" clauses generating a single SQL SELECT statement.
 The Service layer method is not @Transactional so the mapping of Entities to Data Transfer Objects happens outside of a context of a running transaction.

-On the other hand the "getTreeWithNplusOne" method calls a Repository method which only fetches the Tree without its branches collection marked as "LAZY", which is actually a proxy.
+On the other hand the "getTreeWithNplusOne" method calls a Repository method which only fetches the Tree without its branches collection marked as "LAZY", which is actually exposed via a proxy.
 {% highlight java %}
 @OneToMany(fetch = FetchType.LAZY, mappedBy = "tree")
 {% endhighlight %}
 Then, while the PersistenceContext is still open, the lazy loaded branches collection is accessed, which produces another SELECT statement.
 Afterwards the branches collection is iterated over and the lazy loaded leafs collection of each branch is accessed, which produces n SELECT statements, one for each of the n branches.

+To verify that the second method actually produces an N+1 problem, while the first method fetches all data using a single SELETCT, we can write an integration test using an in-memory H2 database.
+To intercept the actual SQL statements and verify the in test we need to register in the ApplicationContext a ProxyDataSource which wraps the actual DataSource and enables statement counting.
+Wrapping it again in a ProxyTestDataSource allows accessing the actual query execution objects in the specification.
+The @TestConfiguration class registers also our unit-under-test, the TreeFacade.

 {% gist dziadeusz/a6ae0d67022916aaff09815fc7aad621 %}

+The @DataJpaTest by default sets up the database and replaces any explicit or auto-configured DataSource.
+The explicit DataSource replacement needs to be disabled by using the "replace" flag of the @AutoConfigureTestDatabase annotation.
+By default all @DataJpaTest annotated tests are transactional.
+As the tested component is not called within a transactional context of some higher-level @Component, yet it defines encloses the transactionality on its own, the test does not need to, or even shouldn't be transactional (it might've hidden the fact that some LAZY loaded properties accessed in specification assertions are not properly fetched by the tested method and are actually fetched by the test, ofcourse if we do count select statements anyway).